ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 	This filter has migrated to the `community.general <https://galaxy.ansible.com/community/general>`_ collection.
 Follow the installation instructions to install that collection.

-.. note:: You must manually install the **jmespath** dependency on the Ansible controller before using this filter.
+.. note:: You must manually install the **jmespath** dependency on the Ansible control node before using this filter.
 This filter is built upon **jmespath**, and you can use the same syntax.
 For examples, see `jmespath examples <https://jmespath.org/examples.html>`_.

 Consider this data structure: